LoopKit/loopdocs/docs/operation/features/premeal.md

 ## How to set pre-meal targets

 In Loop settings, find the Correction Range section.
-The Correction Range sections stores all targets for Loop over the hour of the day, including Pre-Meal.
+The Correction Range sections stores all targets for Loop over the hours of the day, including Pre-Meal.

 ## Assessing the impact of pre-meal